stubailo/website-tool/README.md

 npm install maw
 ```

 Make a static HTML page with some CSS, JS, and assets.
 Contains just the tools you need to write modern code and avoid repeating yourself.
 A gulpfile and webpack config in a box.
+It's written for internal needs, but I'd be happy to accept improvements if you find it useful too.

 > If you want to make a serious website with lots of pages, or you need a lot of customization or features, this is probably not going to work for you.
 You'll be much better served by something like [Gatsby](https://github.com/gatsbyjs/gatsby) or [Hexo](https://github.com/hexojs/hexo).